Truancy Intervention Project, Inc.: TIP in action

-Truancy usually is a symptomatic behavior of other issues; thus, TIP volunteers determine the root causes of a clients truancy, and then work to resolve those problems and meet client needs so the client can return to school and be successful.
+Truancy usually is a symptomatic behavior of other issues; thus, TIP volunteers determine the root causes of a client's truancy, and then work to resolve those problems and meet client needs so the client can return to school and be successful.
 The program can assist with meeting daily necessities (e.g., clothing, water, heat, transportation) as well as long-term needs (e.g. drug and psychiatric treatment, tutoring, childcare) of TIP project participants.

 Staffed by six probation officers, six program staff members and hundreds of volunteers, more than 600 children were referred during the 2007-2008 school year.
 TIP's offices are located within the Fulton County Juvenile Court building.
 The juvenile court is the system empowered to hold children and families accountable for truant behavior. decisions made by the local juvenile court judges are binding on both the child and parent, and therefore give legal weight to recommendations that all parties agree are in the child's best interest.

 TIP recruits and trains community volunteers to advocate for the child.
 Volunteers work with the child and family to ascertain the root cause of the truancy, and to identify and procure services to assist in remedying the problem.
 Community agencies provide educational services, housing resources, and medical assistance.